tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 If implementations process out-of-epoch records as recommended in
-{{key-updates}}, then this creates a denial of service risk since an adversary could inject packets with fake epoch values, forcing the recipient to compute the next-generation application_traffic_secret using the HKDF-Expand-Label construct to only find out that the message was does not pass the AEAD cipher processing.
+{{key-updates}}, then this creates a denial of service risk since an adversary could inject records with fake epoch values, forcing the recipient to compute the next-generation application_traffic_secret using the HKDF-Expand-Label construct to only find out that the message was does not pass the AEAD cipher processing.
 The impact of this